The Center for Disease Control (CDC) estimates 93.3 Million American adults are affected by obesity.

 If you experienced major complications or weight fluctuations post-surgery, it is possible to be declined.

 Remember, your chances of securing a life insurance plan increases in relation the length of time it’s been since having your bariatric surgery.

-If you do not get approved for coverage, do not worry too much.
+If you do not get approved for traditional coverage you still have other options.

 Questions You Will Be Asked After A Gastric Bypass

-To help you better prepare for the application process, take a look at the following questions you may be asked.
+To help you better prepare for the application process, take a look at the following questions you will be asked.